ritchieng/ritchieng.github.io/index.md

 I started this website to document my personal guides on machine learning.
 This website allows anyone to easily search for a guide I wrote.
 You can use the Google Search function to easily search for guides too.

 Oh yes!
-You can check out some of my "cool" stickman [comics](http://www.ritchieng.com/tag_comic_series/) on Machine Learning if you are looking to chillax with my stickmans.
+You can check out some of my "cool" stickman [comics](http://www.ritchieng.com/tag_comic_series/) on Machine Learning if you are looking to chillax with my stickman.

 ## My Projects